nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ## When to Use a Token

-Tokens need to be used as a replacement for your password in Nuxeo Online Services APIs and our command line tools:
+Tokens need to be used as a replacement for your password in Nuxeo Online Services APIs and our command line tools, whenever you need to authenticate.
+Some examples:
-- In your continuous integration / continuous delivery chain, to have your software authenticate against our [Maven private repository]({{page version='' space='studio' page='maven-integration'}}),
+- In your continuous integration / continuous delivery chain, to have your software authenticate against our [Maven private repository]({{page version='' space='studio' page='maven-integration'}})
 - To [trigger a Studio release through the REST API]({{page page='how-to-tag-or-release-your-nuxeo-studio-project'}}#with-the-rest-api),
 - When using our command line tools with options that require a password to be provided.
-For example, registering an instance using [nuxeoctl]({{page version='' space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}), linking your Studio project to your Java development project in [Nuxeo CLI]({{page page='nuxeo-cli' space='nxdoc'}}),
+For example, registering an instance using [nuxeoctl]({{page version='' space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}), linking your Studio project to your Java development project in [Nuxeo CLI]({{page page='nuxeo-cli' space='nxdoc'}})
-- When using [Studio Designer Git Access]({{page page='nuxeo-studio-designer-git-access'}}) for faster development.
+- When using [Studio Designer Git Access]({{page page='nuxeo-studio-designer-git-access'}}) for faster development
+- When mirroring some private artifacts (like a Nuxeo Studio project) using Nexus

+For more details on when to use the token, see the <a href="#token-usage">token usage</a> section in this page.

 {{#> callout type='info'}}
-Tokens are only used for command-line tools and APIs.
+Tokens are only used for command line tools and APIs.
 You still need to use your password as usual when you log in to Nuxeo Online Services in your browser, for instance when accessing Nuxeo Studio.
 {{/callout}}

 ## Creating a Token